ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ## Using purchase option for swapping

-"Swapping" in this case implies the process where user looses ownership of his Uniq, the Uniq gets destroyed in the process and user gets a new Uniq from the factory instead.
-Example below requires user to give up two Uniqs: one from factory 43 and one from factory 44.
-Note how `strategy` is set to 1
+"Swapping" in this case implies the process where the user loses ownership of his Uniq, the Uniq gets destroyed in the process and the user gets a new Uniq from the factory instead.
+The example below requires the user to give up two Uniqs: one from factory 43 and one from factory 44.
+Note how `strategy` is set to 1 ([1 means "burn"](../../contracts/NFT%20Contract/NFT%20Actions/purchase.a.md#supplying-uniqs-for-purchases)).

 ::: details setprchsreq.a
 ```sh